ome/omero-cli-zarr/README.rst

     # e.g. Export to 1.zarr/labels/A
     $ omero zarr masks Image:1 --label-name=A

-    # Allow overlapping masks or polygons (overlap will be sum of each label)
+    # Allow overlapping masks or polygons (overlap will be maximum value of the dtype)
-    $ omero zarr polygons Image:1 --allow_overlaps
+    $ omero zarr polygons Image:1 --overlaps=dtype_max

 The default behaviour is to export all masks or polygons on the Image to a single 5D "labeled" zarr array, with a different value for each Shape.
-An exception will be thrown if any of the masks overlap, unless the `--allow_overlaps` flag is used as above.
+An exception will be thrown if any of the masks overlap, unless the `--overlaps` option is used as above.

 An alternative to handle overlapping masks is to split masks into non-overlapping zarr groups using a "label-map" which is a csv file that specifies the name of